Fliplet/fliplet-cli/docs/Async-await.md

 });
 ```

-**Promises** are great, but they make the code less programmatic hence more difficult to read and maintain.
+**Promises** are great, but they make the code less procedural hence more difficult to read and maintain.
 If you don't need to support **Internet Explorer 11**, there's a nice new feature of Javascript you can use right now in your Fliplet apps to make your code more readable and it's called `await/async`.

 ## The "await" keyword